 The 107-kilometer Birkie Trail system, located between Hayward and Cable, Wisconsin, attracts a variety of athletes around the year but is never more spectacular than it is during the winter.

-At the end of a long day on Wisconsin's cross country ski trails, we know you'll be ready for someplace warm to relax and unwind.
+At the end of a long day on Wisconsin's cross-country ski trails, we know you'll be ready for someplace warm to relax and unwind.
+That's why we recommend staying at our collection of Inns, rated as the best places to stay in Wisconsin.
 Make the most of these cold winter months, and enjoy getting out and exploring the beautiful state of Wisconsin!
 A great getaway isn't complete without exceptional lodging, which is exactly what you'll find at our member Bed and Breakfasts.

-Our Innkeepers invest a lot of time and energy into curating the perfect experience for you, which starts with offering you accommodations as close to feeling like home as possible.
+Our Innkeepers invest a lot of time and energy into making sure they offer the best places to stay in Wisconsin, which starts with offering you accommodations as close to feeling like home as possible.
 Start your day off on the right food with an impeccably-prepared breakfast.
-Our innkeepers take incredible pride in their recipes and providing you with a delicious meal at the start of your day!
+Our innkeepers take incredible pride in their recipes and provide you with a delicious meal at the start of your day!
 We take time to make sure every detail of your stay has been thoughtfully tended to.
-Use our search tool to find your next getaway today!
+Use our search tool to find the best places to stay in Wisconsin this winter!